Ingest Settings

 ingest:

-Requests exceeding this limit receive a 413 Payload Too Large response.
-Increase for bulk imports or if your log lines are very large:
+Requests exceeding this limit receive 413 Payload Too Large.

 Max Batch Size

-The maximum number of events in a single ingest batch.
+The maximum number of events accepted in one ingest request.

 | Config Key | ingest.max_batch_size |